About City Living, Local Life

 The programme is your chance to make a difference to your

-street, your estate, your neighbourhood - your local life.
+street, your neighbourhood - your local life.

 How does City Living, Local Life work?